ahmedkalash/Souq-3ookaz/README.md

 ## Product Functions

-Enlisted below are all the major functions supported by the online shopping system **till now** along with the user classes.
+Enlisted below are all the major functions and features supported by the online shopping system **till now** along with the user classes.
 ### Customer
     ▪ Register
     ▪ Login